|Nutritional Guidelines (per serving)|

 Click Play to See This Crock Pot Mini Smoked Sausages With Grape Jelly Sauce Recipe Come Together

 1 (12-ounce) bottle chili sauce

 Gather the ingredients.

-Serve the little sausages from the slow cooker (set on LOW or WARM) with toothpicks, small plates, and napkins available for your guests.
+Serve the little sausages from the slow cooker (set on warm) with toothpicks, small plates, and napkins.
 You can also spear them with toothpicks and arrange them on a plate drizzled with some sauce.
 Keep them warm on a warming tray or serve immediately.
-Enjoy!
+Enjoy.

-- Chili sauce is a condiment that is similar to cocktail sauce (as opposed to Asian chili paste).
-Look for chili sauce near the ketchup in the supermarket.
-If you can't find chili sauce, you can make a suitable replacement from scratch.
+Chili sauce is a condiment that is similar to cocktail sauce (as opposed to Asian chili paste); look for chili sauce near the ketchup in the supermarket.
+If you can't find it, you can make a suitable replacement from scratch.
 In a medium bowl, combine 1 cup tomato sauce, 1 tablespoon tomato paste, 2 to 3 tablespoons brown sugar, 2 tablespoons vinegar, 1/2 teaspoon chili powder, 1/4 teaspoon allspice, and 1/4 teaspoon onion powder.
 Blend well and store covered in the refrigerator.